If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 As a landlord, you’ll be responsible for the basic upkeep of your rental property.
 However, if your home raises maintenance concerns due to its age or condition, these repairs will be needed more often (and will likely be more costly).
 These additional costs may mean you’d get better value from selling your home than renting it, especially in a seller’s market.

-Being a landlord is a lot of work — marketing your property to find a tenant, adhering to regulations, paying taxes, and maintaining a property.
+Being a landlord is a lot of work — marketing your property to find a resident, adhering to regulations, paying taxes, and maintaining a property.
 If this sounds daunting, you may be better off selling your home.

 However, suppose you’re interested in renting your home but aren’t interested in becoming a full-time landlord.
 In that case, you can reap the benefits of renting without the added responsibility by hiring a property management company.
-They can find quality tenants for you, collect rent, handle concerns, and coordinate repairs for a monthly rate or a percentage of your monthly rent.
+They can find quality residents for you, collect rent, handle concerns, and coordinate repairs for a monthly rate or a percentage of your monthly rent.

 Further reading: Self Management vs. Property Management—Which Should You Choose?